ashish185/react-js-practice-quiz/8.LAST_MINUTE_REVISION/(a).last-minute-revision.md

 Cuboid.prototype.height = 10;

 const d1 = new Cuboid();
-//"Object.keys does not include prototypes keys" console.log(Object.keys(d1)); //[ 'length', 'breadth' ]
+//Object.keys does not include prototypes keys console.log(Object.keys(d1)); //[ 'length', 'breadth' ]

-//Whereas for in involves protoype keys for(let key in d1){
+//Whereas for in involves prototype keys for(let key in d1){
     console.log("for in", key);
 }